naba-r/mydotfiles/README.md

 ## 🗒️ Notes

-- This repo is opinionated and tuned for *my* workflow. and create new folder for my blog. keyboad layout in English US and Arabic
+- This repo is opinionated and tuned for *my* workflow.  keyboad layout in English US and Arabic
 - Tested exclusively on openSUSE Tumbleweed (rolling).
 Not tested on Leap or other distros.